jopemachine-arvis/arvis/README.md

 1. Create `arvis-plugin.json`.

-You can use [this json schema](https://github.com/jopemachine/arvis-core/blob/master/plugin-schema.json) to create plugin easily.
+You can use this plugin's [JSON Schema](https://github.com/jopemachine/arvis-core/blob/master/plugin-schema.json) to create plugin easily.

 2. Write some scripts to use in your plugin.